Self-organization and cyclic positioning of active condensates: Acknowledgments

-\textit{Acknowledgments.}---H.V. and A.S. acknowledge support from the Deutsche Forschungsgemeinschaft (DFG) under project numbers VA 2217/1-1 and SH 1275/5-1, respectively.
+This work was supported by Deutsche Forschungsgemeinschaft (DFG) under Project No. 561963765 (H.V.) and No. 525864799 (A.S.).
 J.U.S.~thanks the cluster of excellence “Physics of Life” at TU Dresden for its support.
+We gratefully acknowledge the NHR Center at TU Dresden for providing high-performance computing resources.

-\foreach \x in {1,...,4} {
+\foreach \x in {1,...,8} {

 \includepdf[pages={\x}]{SM.pdf} }